OpenWaterFoundation/owf-learn-twitter/mkdocs-project/docs/authentication.md

 ```

 Many twitter libraries will handle this step on their own and allow the development to be simple and straight forward.
-For example, when using [twitterOAuth](https://github.com/abraham/twitteroauth):
+For example, when using [twitterOAuth](https://github.com/abraham/twitteroauth) there's no need to configure all of these header variables:
 ```php
 $twitteroauth->post('statuses/update', array('status' => 'status text here'));
 ```